ciortanmadalina/BIOLF449-tp4/README.md

 5. Draw a volcano plot for the same groups (Pvalue using t-test)
 6. Optional: Redo 5-8 using gene HUGO name instead of ENSG TP4 part B mail the report to madefran@ulb.ac.be before next course (9/11)
 Subject: [BIOLF-449 TP + FirstName Name]

+This project expects an input folder containing mart_export.csv and a data folder where the content of gdc has been unzipped.
+Thus, the input/data folder contains MANIFEST.txt